Sheriff: 4 dead in Florida home, 1 person in custody

 CELEBRATION, Fla.
 (AP) — Four bodies were found inside a central Florida home and sheriff’s officials said they have one person in custody.

-Orange County Sheriff’s officials released few details about the investigation Monday.
+Osceola County Sheriff’s officials released few details about the investigation Monday.

 “All parties involved with this investigation are accounted for,” Sheriff Russ Gibson said during a brief news conference.
 He didn’t answer reporters’ questions about the case.

-Note: An earlier version of this report had an incorrect name for the Osceola County Sheriff’s Office.